hujunchi/LigDockTailor/README.md

                           various docking programs

     -on OUTPUT_NAME_FILE, --output_name_file OUTPUT_NAME_FILE
-                          Output file with the names of all molecules
+                          Output file with the user-defined identifiers of all molecules after classification